 Cognitive Behavioral Therapy

-Cognitive Behavioral Therapy (CBT) teaches individuals with GAD new ways to think and react to situations, which ultimately reduces their anxiety both in the short-term and long-term.
+CBT has been shown to effectively treat generalized anxiety disorder, panic disorder, phobias, and social anxiety disorder, among many other conditions.
+CBT teaches individuals with GAD new ways to think and react to situations, which ultimately reduces their anxiety both in the short-term and long-term.
 This form of GAD treatment may also reduce symptoms of a co-occurring psychiatric disorder like depression.
 This is particularly helpful, given that individuals with GAD often suffer from other psychiatric disorders.

 CBT uses a collaborative approach to treatment, where the client and therapist work together on aspects of the therapy.
 CBT as a generalized anxiety disorder treatment may include some or all of the following components:

 - Psychoeducation: Clients learn the purpose of the treatment and how it works.
 They are taught about the nature and causes of anxiety and worry, and the interaction among thoughts, behavioral responses, and physical sensations that are involved in GAD.